Easy Slide Shows With reST & S5

 Docutils will copy the S5 theme files into a ui/<theme> folder beside the output HTML file.
 [1] A slide show can also link to an existing theme using the --theme-url option.

-Theme files can only be copied by Docutils, if the output destination path is specified.
+Theme files can only be copied by Docutils, if the output path is specified.

 Generating a Slide Show (2)